bbondy/khan-academy-fxos/README.md

 Some other storage for smaller cached values is used with local storage.
 You can clear that simply by opening the console and executing: `localStorage.clear();`

+## ADB commands

+For OOM failures, check for sigkill being sent to app.
+The size is listed in pages (4 KB/page).

+`adb shell dmesg | tail -20`

 ## Contribute

 Please feel free to contribute directly by adding pull requests and issues through github.